-In keeping with the Nantucket Film Festival’s mission of highlighting screenwriters, and serving as a staple of NFF’s educational initiatives for over fifteen years, the Teen View on NFF focuses on empowering Nantucket teens by teaching screenwriting and filmmaking skills.
-The program encompasses year-round Writing Labs and a week-long Filmmaking Program during the week of NFF, where students present their short film projects to the island community.
+Since 2000, the Nantucket Film Festival has provided free educational opportunities for Nantucket teens throughout the year.
+In keeping with the Nantucket Film Festival’s mission of highlighting screenwriters and storytelling, and serving as a staple of NFF’s educational initiatives for over nineteen years, Teen View on NFF focuses on empowering Nantucket teens by cultivating young filmmakers and teaching critical storytelling skills.

 We are incredibly thankful to the local organizations who provide yearly grant support.